Volkswagen Tiguan Allspace (2018-2024) Review

 Space and practicality: Volkswagen Tiguan Allspace boot space

-The extra two chairs fold up out of the boot floor, and once you’ve tipped and slid the middle chairs out of the way, they aren’t too difficult to get into.
+The extra two chairs fold out the boot floor, and once you’ve tipped and slid the middle chairs out of the way, they aren’t too difficult to get into.
 However, they are pretty tight on space.
 If you’re an adult - even a modestly sized one - you’ll need those in the middle row to slide their chairs a long way forward to have any prayer of fitting in, limiting their comfort, and even then, you’ll still be cramped on both headroom and legroom.

-Smaller kids in boosters will be okay, but it’s still best to think of the Allspace as a five-seater with occasional options, rather than a full seven-seater.
+Smaller kids in boosters will be okay, but it’s still best to think of the Allspace as a five-seater with occasional options rather than a full seven-seater.

 Handling and ride quality: What is the Volkswagen Tiguan Allspace like to drive?